kiwicom/kiwi-json/README.md

 # Installation

-Add `kiwi-json` into your requirements
+Add `kiwi-json` into your requirements.in file

 ```
 kiwi-json